 The Arthritis Foundation created the Ease-of-Use Commendation Program to encourage manufacturers to design user-friendly products and packaging that could be recommended to the millions of people living with arthritis.

 How are products tested?

 The process begins with the manufacturer, who submits a product to the Arthritis Foundation seeking expert evaluation of its product.
-At the GTRI lab, scientists experienced in the design and evaluation of products conduct tests to find out if the products is easy to use for someone with arthritis.
+At IDARI, scientists experienced in the design and evaluation of products conduct tests to find out if the products is easy to use for someone with arthritis.
 The answer results from a three-step testing process.